MarcoPasquini/ict_risk_assessment_project/README.md

 1.  **Request:** The Twin Server sends a secure command (static scan, active exploit or both) to the local module targeting a specific directory where the binary to test are located.
 2.  **Validation:** The Agent verifies the signature and checks `agent_config.yaml` for authorization.
 3.  **Execution:** For every binary in the directory, the module finds and runs the valid exploits N times (as requested by the Twin).
 Before every exploit run, the snapshot is restored to reset the VM to a clean state.
 4.  **Report:** JSON result is sent to the Twin to update the probabilities.
+It is provided a possible function to update the risk_score.

 #### Report Example
 In the `output_example.json` file is an example of the JSON transmitted to the Twin.